 The advice provided via student loan management services is generated solely based on (1) the information you provide to Betterment in connection with your student loan management services via Spinwheel and (2) the assumptions shown or selected with respect to student loan management services, which are limited and may be incomplete or inaccurate.

 Betterment waives your fees on student loan management services.
-Betterment receives payments from your employer in connection with offering your employer-sponsored retirement plan and adjacent employee benefits.
+Betterment may receive payments from your employer in connection with offering employee benefits, including Student Loan Management Services.
 Betterment has a financial incentive to recommend that Betterment clients invest in securities rather than make student loan payments because Betterment charges fees on account balances in securities accounts, while Betterment waives fees on your use of student loan management services.
 However, as noted above, Betterment does not provide advice regarding whether you should use certain funds to invest in securities rather than paying down student debt.